vishnubob/pixace/README.md

 ```
 # Use image_1.jpg and image_2.jpg as image prompts
-# Start the prediction at the 512th pixel of each prompt image (one half of a 32x32 image)
+# Start the prediction at the 512th pixel of each prompt image
 # Generate three different sampling temperatures (0.9, 1.0, 1.1)
 # Save the result to prompt.jpg